ayrat555/fang/README.md

 queue.connect(NoTls).await.unwrap();

 ```
 As an easy example, we are using NoTls type.
-If for some reason you would like to encrypt Postgres requestsm, you can implement a Tls type.
+If for some reason you would like to encrypt Postgres requests, you can use [openssl](https://docs.rs/postgres-openssl/latest/postgres_openssl/)  or [native-tls](https://docs.rs/postgres-native-tls/latest/postgres_native_tls/).

-It is well documented for [openssl](https://docs.rs/postgres-openssl/latest/postgres_openssl/) and [native-tls](https://docs.rs/postgres-native-tls/latest/postgres_native_tls/)

 ```rust
 // AsyncTask from the first example